bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 (Width &lt;= 223 AND Depth &lt;= 223) OR (Width+Depth)/sqrt(2) &lt; 223)

-*Note: This formula takes into account the possible ability for you to rotate your model on the 3D printer to make it fit.
+This formula takes into account the possible ability for you to rotate your model on the 3D printer to make it fit.
 If one of your dimensions is bigger than 223mm (the printers are 223mm wide by 223mm deep) and yet it fits, you will need to rotate it 45 degrees.

+*Note: In order to ensure that your model fits, make a rectangular block of the size you're aiming for and put it into the cura software.
+Although the advertised dimensions of the 3D printing area is 223mm by 223mm, the software is likely to reject something close to this size.

 Another reason that you may want to split the model is to make a certain section hot-swappable.
 In this case, you should know already where you would like to split your model. ***POSSIBLE CONTINUATION HERE (DIFFERENT BRANCH)***